strimzi/strimzi-kafka-oauth/examples/docker/strimzi-kafka-image/README.md

 Actually, Kubernetes Kind supports an even simpler option how to make an image available to Kubernetes:

     kind load docker-image strimzi/kafka:latest-kafka-3.3.2-oauth

+If you're using minikube, you'll need to run `minikube docker-env` before building the image.

 Deploying
 ---------

+## Via the Strimzi Repository

 In order for the operator to use your Kafka image, you have to replace the Kafka image coordinates in `packaging/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml` in your `strimzi-kafka-operator` project.